This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Feature 2: About the loom

 At the Toyohashi Factory, shuttle-type power looms made by Toyota (the "N-type" loom invented by Sakichi Toyoda in 1914) and Suzuki (the loom invented by Michio Suzuki in the 1920s) are still in operation.
-Every day, they manufacture unique fabrics with a soft, handmade feel, while keeping an eye on the daily temperature and humidity.

 Feature 3: Weaving